pmandiola/PUI2018_pmb434/HW9_pmb434/README.md

 ## Assignment 3

 In this assignment I analyzed the relationship on the number of mass shootings, homicide by firearms, and civilian firearms by country, which consistently showed the USA as a far outlier.
+The analysis also considered the countries population and GDP for comparison.

 [Link to Jupyter Notebook](HW9_3_pmb434.ipynb)